Sign in Create account

 Row 2: p1, * yo, slip 1 stitch purlwise with yarn in front, p1, psso; rep from *; end p1

-Knit rows 1 & 2 until piece measures roughly 24" (of course you can also make it longer), and you've just finished a right-side row.
+Knit rows 1 & 2 until the piece measures roughly 24" (of course you can also make it longer), and you've just finished a right-side row.
 Transfer work back to your size 4 needles.
 Then we'll work some final transition rows, which you'll find below:

 Transition Row 1 (wrong side): purl